+The 2023 decrease in derivative financial instruments is due to the decrease in fair value of our cash flow and interest rate hedges as well as a maturity of a cashflow hedge.
 The 2022 increase in derivative financial instruments is due to the increase in the fair value of our cash flow and interest rate hedges.